seraogianluca/IR2/Finance/Finance.md

 # Budget

 ## Marketing and sales
-Due to the high competition in our market, in the past the company' strategy was to allocate an high percentage of our operative income to the marketing area.
-This is becuase we wanted to improve and reinforce our leadership in the market, maintaining an huge visibility respect to our competitors.
+Due to the high competition in our market, the company' strategy is to allocate an high percentage of our net income to the marketing area.
+This is becuase we want to improve and reinforce our leadership in the market, maintaining a huge visibility respect to our competitors.

-During last years, once leadership in the market has been ensured, the funds allocated to the marketing area have been reduced.
+For these reasons we decided to improve the marketing budget.

 - The marketing budget allocated for the 2020 amounts to 180000 euros.